trustbit/exercises/transport-tycoon_22.md

 ## Implementation Notes

-One wau to implement the solution is to take the shortest-path algorithm and use the route to compute the milestones.
+One way to implement the solution is to take the shortest-path algorithm and use the route to compute the milestones.
 This will lead to the suboptimal route.

 Another way is to use the shortest-path algorithm, but instead of the road distance use road travel time.
 We can compute it by `road.km/road.speed`.